The Blizzard of Westwood

 Post date: Nov 27, 2020 7:22:48 PM

 April, 1948.
 John Wooden, a basketball coach at Indiana Teacher’s College, was a candidate for the head coach position of the University of Minnesota basketball team.
 He was also a candidate for the same job at the University of California – Los Angeles (UCLA).
 Wooden and his wife Nellie were both from Indiana and she preferred to stay in the Midwest.
-The job at Minnesota seemed like a better fit.
-But when Wooden was offered the job at Minnesota, there was a catch.
+Because of that, the job at Minnesota seemed like a better fit.
+But when Wooden was offered the Gopher's job, there was a catch.
 Athletic Director Frank McCormick asked Wooden if he would keep current head coach Dave MacMillan as an assistant, because MacMillan was still under contract.
-Wooden wanted to bring his own assistants.
+Wooden however, wanted to bring his own assistants.
 McCormick was unsure he could agree to that (and the salaries involved) without getting approval from University officials.
-The two agreed that McCormick would get permission and then call Wooden back at an agreed upon time.
+The two agreed that McCormick would seek permission and then call Wooden back.

-But McCormick didn’t call back by that time.
+But McCormick didn’t call back by the agreed upon time.
 Thinking that Minnesota had changed their mind, Wooden agreed to take the job at UCLA.
 When McCormick finally did call, Wooden told him he had already come to an agreement with UCLA, and couldn’t go back on his word.
 By all accounts, Wooden was a man of great integrity.

 Minnesota then hired Osborne “Ozzie” Cowles as their next coach.
 Cowles had coached Michigan to the conference championship the previous season.